canaery/xdflow/docs/concepts/index.md

 `xdflow` is intentionally close to scikit-learn in workflow, but it changes the unit of computation from an unlabeled `ndarray` to a labeled `xarray.DataArray` wrapped by `DataContainer`.

+Those labels are used by the runtime.
+Dimensions, coordinates, targets, groups, split settings, and transform state tell validators and tuners how to split, refit, cache, score, and keep predictions aligned.

 ## Data model

 - The canonical input is `xarray.DataArray`.
 - Dimensions are named and preserved through the pipeline.
 - Coordinates carry metadata such as class labels, sessions, animals, or timestamps.
-- `DataContainer` wraps the array and ensures operations keep returning containers instead of bare arrays.
+- `DataContainer` wraps the array and keeps operations returning containers instead of bare arrays.

 The runtime expects at least a `trial` dimension for most supervised workflows.
 Additional dimensions such as `channel`, `time`, `frequency`, or `feature` are transform-specific.